DavidAnson/markdownlint-cli2/README.md

 ## Configuration

-- See the [Configuration][markdownlint-configuration] section of the `markdownlint` documentation for information about the inline comment syntax.
+- See the [Configuration][markdownlint-configuration] section of the `markdownlint` documentation for information about the inline comment syntax for enabling and disabling rules with HTML comments.

 ### `.markdownlint-cli2.jsonc`